 More space and sun, plants, and vehicles.

-We begin with comprehensive design that addresses issues such as grading, drainage, erosion, terracing, parking and privacy while fulfilling your list of preferences such as deer resistant, dog friendly,kid friendly and low maintenance.
+We begin with a comprehensive design that addresses issues such as grading, drainage, erosion, terracing, parking, and privacy while fulfilling your list of preferences such as deer resistant, dog-friendly,kid-friendly and low maintenance.
 We then weave in the type of plants you desire.
-Besides the basics, we’re also proficient in the use of natives, perennials, pollinators and edibles to create butterfly gardens, bird sanctuaries, wildlife habitats, organic vegetable gardens and children’s discovery play gardens to name a few.
+Besides the basics, we’re also proficient in the use of natives, perennials, pollinators, and edibles to create butterfly gardens, bird sanctuaries, wildlife habitats, organic vegetable gardens, and children’s discovery play gardens to name a few.